 Let’s be real, there are a lot of bad horror movies out there.
 Part of that is due to the fact that there are more entries in the horror genre than perhaps any other.
 That is the case because they can be made so quickly and so cheaply.
-With VOD and DVD, and streaming, there are so many options for bad, low-budget horror content.
-But let’s be totally honest here, bad horror makes up a ton of what we watch.
+With VOD, DVD, and streaming, there are so many options for bad, low-budget horror content.
+But realistically, bad horror makes up a ton of what we watch.

-Sometimes, we go into something blind, sometimes we know how bad it’s going to be and that’s part of the fun.
-But things are rarely all bad.
+Sometimes, we go into a film blind, sometimes we know how bad it’s going to be and that’s part of the fun.
+But movies are rarely all bad.
 Even the most mind numbingly stupid horror features often have at least one effect, set piece, death, or character of merit.

 They can be the diamond in the often very rough world of low-budget B-horror.
 But that’s also how we wind up with over-the-top, quirky characters that help get us through otherwise miserable experiences.

 Slick in Prom Night

 Yeah, I’ll come right out and say it, the first Prom Night is not good.
 We’ve got great actors in there like Leslie Nielsen and Jamie Lee Curtis, but even they can’t save it from itself.
 The best decision Prom Night made as a franchise was ignoring the original.
 But the first movie at least has Slick.
 This guy doesn’t care what anyone thinks, he’s cruising his way through life, and he even wins the heart of a lovely young lady before his unfortunate death.

 Zarabeth in Witchboard